This is the general technique that I have developed:

 Original design from Paco

-3.)
-When the kit arrives I take a digital photograph of the naked canvas (in some cases I partly complete the kit to get an idea of the colours…
+3).
+When the kit arrives I take a digital photograph of the naked canvas

 'raw' canvas

-4.)
-Using Photoshop, or sometimes Gimp, I modify the photograph of the canvas.
-I often use images grabbed from google as reference material in the design (in this case the explosion came from http://newt.org/Portals/0/UltraPhotoGallery/706/NuclearExplosion.jpg)…
+4).
+Using Adobe Photoshop I modify the photograph of the canvas.
+I often use images as reference material in the design (in this case the explosion came from http://newt.org/Portals/0/UltraPhotoGallery/706/NuclearExplosion.jpg)…

 An explosion added to the picture of the raw canvas using Photoshop

 5.)
-I generally create my crapestry designs by by adding coloured circles to the original canvas photograph to represent my new stitches…
+I then create my crapestry designs by by adding coloured dots to the original canvas photograph to represent my new stitches…

 Coloured dots represent stitches in my new crapestry design